mmcloughlin/avo/README.md

 Inspired by the [PeachPy](https://github.com/Maratyszcza/PeachPy) and [asmjit](https://github.com/asmjit/asmjit) projects.

-_Note: `avo` is still in an experimental phase.
-APIs subject to change._
+_Note: APIs subject to change while `avo` is still in an experimental phase.
+You can use it to build [real things](examples) but we suggest you pin a version with your package manager of choice._

 ## Install